davipccunha/discordjs-helper/README.md

 - Decorators to help with common verifications such as users' permissions
 - Extensions to discordjs' classes like BaseInteraction#replyOrFollowUp()

+> **A complete documentation is available at https://davipccunha.github.io/discordjs-helper/docs/intro**

 </br>

 # Installation